-I have found this beautiful, gentle story difficult to place in terms of school.
+I have found the beautiful, gentle story of Emmett and Caleb difficult to place in terms of school.
 Ultimately it can work on many levels.
 In Key Stage One, children could discuss misunderstandings and the mending of a friendship.
 While in Key Stage Two and above the empathy expressed in the story is boundless and could lead to rich discussions about appreciating difference.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.